 How these negotiations about the meaning and practical realisation of justice, including attempts to challenge the status quo, are conducted, will be of decisive importance for the future.
 Here the capability approach can be a fruitful starting point, through elaborating the requirements of justice relating to the substantive capabilities that individuals have to participate in social and political processes central to well-functioning democracies.
 One such core capability is the capability to have genuine dialogues with others.
 In a context containing diverse political, axiological and cultural orientations, these and other differences will be one of the main challenges for such dialogues and negotiations to take place, not the least when taking the ideal of equal cultural recognition into consideration.
 There needs to be a genuine dialogue between very different "universes of meaning".
+In the context of dialogue about human rights in a multicultural context, Boaventura de Sousa Santos describes these universes of meaning in the following way:

-46 Galtung, J. (1990), "Cultural Violence", Journal of Peace Research, Vol.27, No.3, p.
+53 Galtung, J. (1990), "Cultural Violence", Journal of Peace Research, Vol.27, No.3, p.
 291